temetvince/alaankwa/README.md

 * STANDARDIZED FLEET OPERATIONS
     * Escorts will attempt to follow at reasonable speeds instead of flying all over the place.
 * TOP NOTCH RECRUITERS
-    * All recruited Trade Mrk III Pilots are level 8, enough to start Galaxy trading.
+    * All recruited Trade Mrk III Pilots are level 8 (enough to start Galaxy trading).
 * TRADE EMBARGO
     * Removes all NPC ships docked at player stations which are not open to race traders.
 * SEPA'S MOTHERSHIP